jacoborus/wiretree/README.md

 - **🔒 Type-Safe**: Full TypeScript support without manual type annotations
 - **🧱 Compositional**: Compose complex applications from small, reusable units
 - **♻️ Circular Dependency-Free**: Designed to eliminate circular dependencies
-- **🤯 No decorators, no classes**, no gorillas, no jungles — just the bananas
+- **🤯 No decorators, no classes**, no gorillas, no jungles.
+Just the bananas
 - **🌲 Hierarchical**: Organize dependencies using namespaces and blocks
 - **🧪 Testable**: Built-in utilities for easy mocking and isolated testing
 - **🪶 Lightweight**: Minimal runtime overhead with smart, built-in caching
-- **🔌 Zero Configuration**: Just install and import — no setup needed
+- **🔌 Zero Configuration**: Just install and import, no setup needed
 - **🔨 Simple API**: So simple, it hurts

 ## 📚 Core Concepts